ArranM/BootstrapImageReplacement/README.md

 OR

-No width or height set on Large so it will just default to natural size
+No width or height set, so it will just default to natural size.
+You can mix and match

             <img data-xs-src="http://ads.weloveanycar.com/imagead/215040/800/front" data-xs-width="" data-xs-height=""
                  data-sm-src="http://placehold.it/100&text=Small" data-sm-width="" data-sm-height=""